openaustralia/yinyo/README.md

 make dashboard
 ```

-You'll want to look in the "default" and "yinyo-scrapers" namespaces.
+You'll want to look in the "default" and "yinyo-runs" namespaces.

 ### Accessing Redis